 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) are the prerogative of the Turkish Government.
-These conditions change regularly and sometimes without prior notice.
-Contact the nearest Embassy or Consulate of Turkey for the most up-to-date information.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+Contact the nearest Embassy or Consulate of Turkey, or visit the Turkish government website for the most up-to-date information.

-Diplomatic and official passport holders must obtain a visa from a Turkish diplomatic or consular office abroad before arriving in Turkey.
+Diplomatic and official passport holders must obtain a visa from a Turkish embassy or consulate before arriving in Turkey.
 Failure to do so is likely to result in refusal of entry.